Anti-Religious Campaign in communist Romania

-The anti-religious campaign of Communist Romania was initiated by the People's Republic of Romania and continued by the Socialist Republic of Romania, which under the doctrine of Marxist–Leninist atheism took a hostile stance against religion and set its sights on the ultimate goal of an atheistic society, wherein religion would be recognized as the ideology of the bourgeoisie.
+The anti-religious campaign of communist Romania was initiated by the People's Republic of Romania and continued by the Socialist Republic of Romania, which under the doctrine of Marxist–Leninist atheism took a hostile stance against religion and set its sights on the ultimate goal of an atheistic society wherein religion would be recognized as the ideology of the bourgeoisie.

 Scope

-Romania's Communist government achieved an incredible degree of control (relative to the other Eastern Bloc nations) of the nation's largest religious community: the Romanian Orthodox Church.
-This control was used to foster political support for the regime as well as to manipulate Romania's image abroad.
+Romania's communist government achieved an incredible degree of control (relative to the other Eastern Bloc nations) of the nation's largest religious community: the Romanian Orthodox Church.
+This control was used to foster political support for the regime as well as to influence Romania's image abroad.

 In Romania, more than 5,000 Orthodox Christian priests were imprisoned.
 The Orthodox archdiocese of Cluj contains biographies of 1,700 church personnel jailed.

 1945–1965

 Cultural background

 The Communist Party of the Soviet Union, in accordance with Marxist–Leninist interpretation of history, saw religion as a capitalist remnant that would inevitably disappear as its social base disappeared.

-The Romanian Orthodox church had a long history of submitting to the rule of foreign rulers, and when the Communists took power after the Soviet Army liberated Romania, the Communists used this tradition to their advantage.
-The People's Republic of Romania was officially installed on December 30, 1947, and the Romanian Orthodox Church found collaboration with the new state to be beneficial to it.
+The Romanian Orthodox Church had a long history of submitting to the rule of foreign rulers, and when the Romanian Communist Party took power after the Soviet Union occupied Romania, the communists used this tradition to their advantage.
+The Romanian People's Republic was officially installed on December 30, 1947, and the Romanian Orthodox Church found collaboration with the new state to be beneficial to it.
 This collaboration, led to Romania taking a different path towards anti-religious work than in the Soviet Union, because the regime found the submissive church to be a very effective tool in maintaining power.
 Therefore, while the state saw religion as something that would not have a permanent place in their future vision for Romania, they nevertheless saw it as a very important tool in the short-term when many Romanians adhered to religious beliefs.
 Nevertheless, up until 1965, the state made considerable efforts at weakening the church's role in society, abolished previous privileges granted to it and eliminated its educational and charitable activities.

 Centralizing around the Romanian Orthodox church

-As a result of Romania's re-enlargement at the end of World War II, with the restitution of Northern Transylvania after the nullification of The Second Vienna Award, non-Orthodox ethnic minorities became more numerous.
+As a result of Romania's re-enlargement at the end of World War II, with the restitution of Northern Transylvania after the nullification of the Second Vienna Award, non-Orthodox ethnic minorities became more numerous.
 Rivalries developed in the different religious groups and the government used this to its own advantage by letting the Romanian Orthodox church to strengthen its position in society in exchange for giving greater communist control over the church.